IAD-ZHDK/Creative-Coding-Portfolio/README.md

 "thumbnailExtension": "jpeg" *the extension of ALL your thumbnails*
     "projects": [
         {
-        "folder": "01main",
+        "folder": "01MainAssignments",
-        "projectNumber": "3" *put the number of projects you have in 01variables folder
+        "projectNumber": "2" *change the number if you want to show more examples },
-        },
     ]
 ```